 For current students experiencing immediate financial difficulties, please contact our Student Support team by logging an enquiry via iAsk.

 The details of the Fund provided on the Fund webpages are for information only.
-You must refer to the Hardship Fund Guidelines for full details of the Fund and its terms and conditions.
-It is important that you understand that by accepting any payment from the Fund, whether monetary or in any other form, you will be indicating your acceptance of the terms associated with the Fund, set out in the Hardship Fund Guidelines and will be entering a contract with the University.
+You must refer to the Financial Assistance Fund Guidelines for full details of the Fund and its terms and conditions.
+It is important that you understand that by accepting any payment from the Fund, whether monetary or in any other form, you will be indicating your acceptance of the terms associated with the Fund, set out in the Financial Assistance Fund Guidelines and will be entering a contract with the University.
 You should be aware that there are certain circumstances where the University has the right to require the return of any payments made to you from the Fund.